 Morphine poses risks of hazardous and harmful use which can lead to overdose and death.
-Assess the patient's risk of hazardous and harmful use before prescribing and monitor the patient regularly during treatment (see section 4.4 Special Warnings and Precautions for Use).
+Assess the patient's risk of hazardous and harmful use before prescribing and monitor the patient regularly during treatment (see section 4.4).

 Life-threatening respiratory depression